Russia launches over 500 drones and missiles at Ukraine as Zelenskyy seeks more support

 KYIV, Ukraine (AP) — Russia fired more than 500 drones and two dozen missiles at Ukraine overnight, authorities said Wednesday, as Ukraine’s president and European leaders persevered with talks aimed at strengthening Ukrainian defenses and adding momentum to so far unsuccessful U.S.-led peace efforts.

-The main Russian nighttime targets were civilian infrastructure, especially energy facilities, Ukraine President Volodymyr Zelenskyy said, as another winter approaches three years after Russia’s all-out invasion of its neighbor.
-The attacks targeted mainly western and central Ukraine and injured at least five people, the Ukrainian air force said.
+The main Russian nighttime targets were civilian infrastructure, especially energy facilities, Ukrainian President Volodymyr Zelenskyy said, as another winter approaches three years after Russia’s all-out invasion of its neighbor.
+The attacks targeted mainly western and central Ukraine and wounded at least five people, the Ukrainian air force said.

-“Putin is demonstrating his impunity,” Zelenskyy said on Telegram, urging tougher sanctions on Russia.
+“Putin is demonstrating his impunity,” Ukraine’s president said on Telegram Wednesday, urging tougher sanctions on Russia.
 “Only due to the lack of sufficient pressure, primarily on the war economy, does Russia continue this aggression.”

+Amid recent diplomatic maneuvering, Putin was in China meeting with Chinese leader Xi Jinping and North Korean leader Kim Jong Un, as well as Indian Prime Minister Narendra Modi.
+The three countries support Russia’s war effort, Washington says.
+Pyongyang has sent troops and ammunition to Russia, while China and India have bought Russian oil, indirectly helping its war economy.

 In his daily video address on Tuesday evening, Zelenskyy said the number of Russian drone attacks is growing, including in broad daylight, and reported “another buildup of Russian forces in some sectors of the front.”